lukso-network/docs/docs/networks/L16/l16-validator setup.md

 ---
-sidebar_label: 'L16 validator node'
-sidebar_position: 1
+sidebar_position: 2
 ---

 # L16 Public Testnet

-:::info Network values DO NOT represent the final mainnet values Values and configuration parameters for this network, as well as suggested hardware specs, DO NOT represent the final values for the LUKSO mainnet.
-Those will be announced shortly before mainnet launch.
+:::info Network values DO NOT represent the final mainnet values Values and configuration parameters for this network and suggested hardware specs DO NOT represent the final values for the LUKSO mainnet.
+Expect announcements shortly before mainnet launch.
 :::

 The L16 Public Testnet will be the last stable test network before the mainnet launch and will likely stay online in parallel for experimental purposes.